 Hunter&Gather is the UK’s producer of award-winning products that are free from gluten, sugar, oil, and dairy.
 Meanwhile, its design agency partner, noughts & ones is passionate about helping planet-friendly businesses build Shopify websites.
 This collaboration is indeed a match made in heaven.

 The agency created an impressive website design that effectively showcases the products in an organized and attractive manner.
 The homepage features an impossible-to-miss banner slider that displays some of the flagship products.
 Each image slide includes the featured product name, some of its Unique Selling Propositions (USPs), and a CTA button going to its dedicated page.

 CTAs get a bright red highlight, which easily draws the attention of the customers.
 Employing this component guides users to the next step.
 From discount offers to special subscriptions, these buttons add another avenue to communicate more information for conversion.

 The homepage also features a couple of product sliders easily accessible to visitors.
 These are great spaces to promote the brand’s best (and even least) performing products.

 In the Shop section, product shots are presented against a clean, gray background.
-These placements are arranged four blocks in a row, complete with product name, star rating, price and View Item CTAs.
+These placements are arranged in four blocks in a row, complete with product name, star rating, price, and View Item CTAs.